25042989g-art/LINEAR-DISTRIBUTION-FOR-DEEPCACHE/README.md

 The complete dataset is too large to host on GitHub.
 Therefore, we only provide the experimental subset (prompts_LITTLE1.csv) used for all reported results.
 The original full dataset is available at:(https://www.kaggle.com/datasets/tanreinama/900k-diffusion-prompts-dataset/data)

-The introduction video is too large for GitHub.
+The introduction video is also too large for GitHub.
 Please view it via Colab:       (https://drive.google.com/file/d/1QULfzawal1qYHgorXTCSQQfVpjtrAHy-/view)